Telix Pharmaceuticals Limited (TLX) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Telix Pharmaceuticals Limited ("Telix" or the "Company") (NASDAQ: TLX) have opportunity to lead the securities fraud class action lawsuit.
+10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Telix Pharmaceuticals Limited ("Telix" or the "Company") (NASDAQ: TLX).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TELIX PHARMACEUTICALS LIMITED (TLX), CLICK HERE BEFORE JANUARY 9, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?